 First of all, the biggest mistake with the whole notion of comparing and its process is the fact that most of the time you will be comparing the wrong things.
 No one has been able to identify the standards upon which one should compare oneself with others.
 All the money, cars, beauty, followers, homes, clothes and every other thing is relative and depends upon your subjectivity.
 Therefore, if you don’t have some established standards of comparison, then the comparison that will take place in such a case will always be wrong.
 Therefore, because of the lack of standards, any comparison made by you will be of the wrong things and eventually it will lead to wrong results.

 Best vs. Worst:

 Perhaps this is the innate flaw with us humans.
 During the comparison, we compare our worst with the best of the others.
-Therefore, one other major reason why you need to avoid comparison is because it will highlight your worsts, which will seem even worse when compared with the best of the others.
+Therefore, one other major reason why you need to avoid comparison is that it will highlight your worst, which will seem even worse when compared with the best of the others.
 The ultimate result of all this would be greater depression and stress.
-Ergo, in order to avoid stress and depression, which increase because of worst and best comparison, you need to avoid comparison at all.
+Ergo, in order to avoid stress and depression, which increases because of the worst and best comparison, you need to avoid comparison at all.